eduardosilva/entity-framework-guide/README.md

 var employee = context.Employees.Local.FirstOrDefault();
 ```

 * Use `AsNoTracking` method to read-only situations.
-When you use it the context doesn't cache, in other words, the objects don't being available to access in the DbSets `Local` property.
+When you use it the context doesn't cache, in other words, the objects aren't available to access them in the DbSets `Local` property.

 ```c#
 var employees = context.Employees.AsNoTracking().ToArray();